 Finally, I’d go for the Rogue Ohio Power bar among the budget power bars.
 The cheaper bars are not nearly as good, and the ones that are as good cost more, and that says it all.

-Click here if you want to skip back to the table with the top pick.
+Click here if you want to skip back to the top picks table.

 Photo of author